telerik-boneyard/backend-services-push-windows/README.md

 - [Telerik Backend Services](http://docs.telerik.com/platform/backend-services/)&mdash;this is the backend of Telerik Platform where you can store data, files, and user accounts as well as set up and send push notifications
 - [Telerik Backend Services .NET SDK](http://docs.telerik.com/platform/backend-services/dotnet/getting-started-dotnet-sdk)&mdash;to connect the app to Telerik Backend Services

-## Features

-The app's upper segment is used to send a toast push notification containing a sample text:

-- Click Register to automatically register the device with Telerik Backend Services.
-- Fill in the Toast Message field and click Send Push Notification to send a toast notification based on the "ToastText01" template and "Toast Message" as text.
-For a complete set of toast templates, refer to [Windows Dev Center](http://msdn.microsoft.com/en-us/library/windows/apps/hh761494.aspx).

-The app's lower segment shows how to pin, register, and send a push notification to a secondary tile:
-- Pin a secondary tile by pressing the Pin Second Tile button and approve the action.
-- Register the device with Telerik Backend Services, fill all required fields and click Send Push Second Tile.
-This sends a tile notification based on the "TileSquarePeekImageAndText01" template which requires an image (.png 150 x 150px) and 4 text fields.
-For a complete set of tile templates, refer to [Windows Dev Center](http://msdn.microsoft.com/en-us/library/windows/apps/hh761491.aspx).

 # Requirements